 - Add cold water and combine until dough forms a nice ball but is still slightly sticky.

 - Take the formed ball of dough and separate into 2 equal sections and shape into slightly flattened disks.
 Wrap the disks in plastic wrap and chill in the fridge for at least 30 minutes.
 This is important to keep the butter from melting so that the crust will be nice and flaky.
-The chilled dough is also much easier to work with for rolling out and creating designs.

 Assemble the Pie